FAQ

 For example, you could top the cracker slab not only with mustard seeds but also sesame seeds, sunflower seeds, or poppy seeds for a crunchier finish.

-To boost the biscuits with more proteins try adding chia seeds or hemp seeds to the cracker dough.
-You can also replace half or all of the flaxseeds with chia seeds as they have the same binding properties when soaked in water.
+To boost the crackers with more proteins try adding chia seeds or hemp seeds to the cracker dough.

 For an even tastier option, try tahini paste, nut butter, or grated cheese like cheddar or parmesan.
 You can use them instead of olive oil and then adjust the dough consistency as required.